-In Critical and Historical practices, students will develop skills in analysis, art language and engage with critical and historical writing about the arts, while exploring the history of art, the practice of artists, art critics and art historians, and keeping abreast of current art events, including visiting galleries and exhibitions.
+In addition to hands-on artmaking, Visual Arts hones your skills in analysis, art language, and engagement with critical and historical writing about the arts.
+Dive into the history of art, study renowned artists, and stay informed about current art events through gallery visits and exhibitions.

-Course Contribution \$70 per year.
 In addition, students will need to provide/purchase an 11x14 inch Visual Arts Process Diary, available for \$12 from the front office.